Ken-Alviola/Classification-Project/README.md

 ### Hypotheses
 **1. Are the monthly charges between churned customers significantly higher from unchurned customers?**
-- null_hypothesis = "The means of monthly_charges are the same for churn vs. no churn
+- null_hypothesis = "The means of monthly_charges are the same for churn vs. no churn"
-- alternative_hypothesis = "Churned customers had higher monthly_charges than unchurned
+- alternative_hypothesis = "Churned customers had higher monthly_charges than unchurned"

 **2. Is Churn independent of the Fiber Optic service?**
 - null_hypothesis = "Churn is independent of the Fiber Optic service"